Chapter 4: Managing Firm Resources

 Four Characteristics of Strategic Resources

-Southwest Airlines provides an illustration of resource-based theory in action. contends that the possession of strategic resources provides an organization with a golden opportunity to develop competitive advantages over its rivals (Figure 4.2 “Resource-Based Theory: The Basics”) (Barney, 1991).
+Southwest Airlines provides an illustration of resource-based theory in action.
+Resource-based theory contends that the possession of strategic resources provides an organization with a golden opportunity to develop competitive advantages over its rivals (Figure 4.2 “Resource-Based Theory: The Basics”) (Barney, 1991).
 These competitive advantages in turn can help the organization enjoy strong profits, especially over time.

 Resource-based theory can be confusing because the term resources is used in many different ways within everyday common language.
 It is important to distinguish strategic resources from other resources.
 To most individuals, cash is an important resource.
 Tangible goods such as one’s car and home are also vital resources.
 When analyzing organizations, however, common resources such as cash and vehicles are not considered to be strategic resources.
 Resources such as cash and vehicles are valuable, of course, but an organization’s competitors can readily acquire them.
 Thus an organization cannot hope to create an enduring competitive advantage around common resources.